-Japan Gold has a total of thirteen separate project areas prospective for high-grade epithermal gold mineralization.
-Ten of the projects are located on the island of Hokkaido, and three projects are located on the island of Kyushu.
-All of the prospecting rights license applications covering these projects have been accepted, reserving the ground for Japan Gold and allowing for surface forms of exploration such as mapping, geochemical sampling and geophysics.
+Japan Gold has a total of 13 separate project areas prospective for high-grade epithermal gold mineralization.
+Ten of the projects are located on the island of Hokkaido, and three of the projects are located on the island of Kyushu.
+All of the prospecting rights applications covering these projects have been accepted, reserving the ground for Japan Gold and allowing for surface forms of exploration such as mapping, geochemical sampling and geophysics.
 To date, 23 of the 56 applications over the Ikutahara Project have been granted as Prospecting Rights authorizing the Company to commence more advanced exploration methods, including drilling.
+A drilling permit has been granted and an initial scout drilling program was completed at the Akebono prospect at the Ikutahara Project in December 2017.
+Japan Gold has generated other compelling drill targets, focussing on high grade epithermal veins in and around historic mines and workings, and will seek to rapidly progress these targets to the permitting phase so that they can be drill tested in 2018.

 Location of the Ten Hokkaido Epithermal Gold Projects: